FLORIDA PROBATE ATTORNEY

 Probate clients of our firm can be located anywhere in Florida or outside the state.
 The county that a probate must be filed in depends on where your deceased love one lived or where the person’s assets are located.
 Our firm has good relationships with court systems all around the state of Florida to successfully handle all the steps of your probate.

-Attorney Gary Landau is happy to conduct a free consultation about your Florida probate needs in person, by phone, or via video conference.
+Attorney Gary Landau is happy to conduct a free consultation about your Florida probate lawyer needs in person, by phone, or via video conference.

 Sensitive to Your Needs

 We understand how challenging it is to think about probating a loved one’s estate.
 Attorney Gary Landau is always sensitive to each client’s emotional needs as well as their legal and financial ones.
 Moving forward with a probate soon after a person has passed away is never easy, but doing so ensures that you legally acquire the assets your beloved relative or friend wanted you to have.

 In many cases, a probate should be done soon after the person’s death.
 But there are some cases where it makes sense to wait.
 The Law Office of Gary M. Landau will discuss all aspects of probate law with you and will advise you what timetable makes the most sense for you.

 Whether the person who passed away had previously worked with an estate planning lawyer and had a valid will or did not, experienced estate attorney Gary Landau will work to enable the estate to pass the assets to family members, friends, and/or charities according to the person’s will or Florida law as swiftly as possible.

 The law firm is committed to carefully explaining all aspects of probate to you, so you can feel confident in the process and that your interests are well represented during all the various steps in the probate process.

 Various Types of Probate

 Florida courts designate several different types of probate, largely depending on the size of the estate and on how long the person is deceased.

 - Formal administration, for estates over $75,000 and within two years of the person’s passing, and